SLNE-Development/community-server-docs/Writerside/topics/general-server/rules/rules.md

    automation of player activities is forbidden, regardless of whether it is achieved through Minecraft modifications, external software, exploits, hardware, or other means.
-   This also includes binding your mouse buttons to another key because it can't be distinguished from an actual auto clicker.
+   This also includes binding your mouse buttons to another key because it can't be distinguished from an actual auto clicker, partly due to a [Minecraft-Bug](https://bugs.mojang.com/browse/MC/issues/MC-129132).
    Modifications designed to bypass or trick anti-cheat measures are also not permitted.

    Simply joining the server with an unauthorized modification is already considered a violation and may result in a